adarshramakrishna/geeksforgeeks/README.md

 ## Tools

-Want to create a book from the `geeksforgeeks` site yourself?
-No problem.
-But you'll need some tools to get started.
-Apart from `Python 2.x` you also need the following tools.
+If you want to generate books yourself.
+Here is an incomplete guide.

-### 1. Scrapy
+### Requirements

-[Scrapy][2] is used to download webpages from `geeksforgeeks` and `leetcode`.
-It makes it super easy to do so with its rules.
+1. install [Scrapy][2].
+It's is used to download webpages from `geeksforgeeks` and `leetcode`.
+It follows the next page link and downloads webpages.

-Install it with `pip install scrapy`
+    Install it with `pip install scrapy`.
+I created two separate scrapy projects called `geeksforgeeks` and `leetcode` to download wepages from the sites.

-### 2. Boilerpipy

-So you have the html files locally.
-But those html files have many other stuff you don't want.
-You only want... goodies.
-No problem.
-Check out [boilerpipy][6], it can remove all the unnecessary stuff like header and comments, leaving you with only the article itself.
-It has the functionality of Pocket or Readability you might be familiar with.
+2. [lxml][10] and [Boilerpipy][6] (or [BeautifulSoup][11]).
+After downloading the html files, you need to extract the articles from them, I'm using `Boilerpipy` because it can handle webpages with different layout.
+But if you are only interested in the `geeksforgeeks` site, you can just use `lxml` to extract the articles.
+It will probably be faster too.

-However, I've found that it also removes the title of an article sometimes.
+    `Boilerpipy` also removes the title of an article sometimes.
 So I had to do some post-processing with `lxml` after to add the title back.

-### 3. Pandoc

-[Pandoc][3] is used to convert html files or markdown files to epub, pdf and docx files.
+3. [Pandoc][3].
+It's used to convert html files or markdown files to epub, pdf and docx format files.
 The latex engine used in Pandoc can't handle gif images so only a few pdf books have been generated so far.

-### 4. Kindlegen

-You'll need [kindlegen][4] to generate `mobi` files so you can read on your beloved Kindle or Kindle App.
-Download it from the linked Amazon webpage and install.
+4. [kindlegen][4] is needed to generate `mobi` files for reading on Kindle or the Kindle App.

-You just need to use `kindlegen awesome.epub` and it'll give you a file called `awesome.mobi`.
+5. [WordCloud][5].
+The book covers are generated with `wordcloud` with a bit of meta in mind.

 ## How To

-### 1. Crawling with Scrpay
-Go to the `geeksforgeeks` subdirectory and run commands *like* `scrapy crawl geeksforgeeks -a category=category -a name=name`.
+1. **Crawling with Scrpay.** Go to the `geeksforgeeks` subdirectory and run commands *like* `scrapy crawl geeksforgeeks -a category=category -a name=name`.

-For example, running `scrapy crawl geeksforgeeks -a category=tag -a name=pattern-searching` will crawl from the page `http://www.geeksforgeeks.org/tag/pattern-searching/`. category and name are two arguments our spider takes.
+    For example, running `scrapy crawl geeksforgeeks -a category=tag -a name=pattern-searching` will crawl from the page `http://www.geeksforgeeks.org/tag/pattern-searching/`. category and name are two arguments the spider takes.
 On geeksforgeeks, things can be organized by `tag` or `category`.
 Specify the category/tag and the name, Scrapy will do the rest for you.

-### 2. Generate a book

-Following the example in 1, now go into the `geeksforgeeks-books` subdirectory and you should be able to find a directory called `pattern-searching`.
-Now run `python generate_book.py pattern-searching`.
-It will first clean the html files, concatenate the cleaned files into one, then use `pandoc` to create an epub file from the markdown file.
+2. **Generate a book.** Now go into the `geeksforgeeks-books` subdirectory and you should be able to find a directory called `pattern-searching`.
+Now run `python generate_book.py pattern-searching 1.0`.
+It will clean the html files, concatenate the cleaned files into one html file, then use `pandoc` to create an epub and pdf format files from the it.
 In the end a mobi file is created using `kindlegen`.

-Yay!
-Done!

 ## To Do

 ### Style the books
 Style the books better.
 Those books are essentially styled via `css`.
-Therefore styling `<pre>` and `code` tag, for instance, will style the code of the `epub` books.
+Therefore styling `<pre>` and `<code>`, for instance, will style the code of the `epub` books.

+### Generate pdf format books
+Convert `gif` images to `png` and use them so `pandoc` can handle them.

 ## Contribute

-I've only worked on this project for a few days since I had the idea.
-It has huge room to improve.
-It's the first time I used `Scrapy` and `pandoc`.

-You can contribute in many ways.
-Besides contributing code to this project.
-You are more than welcome to contribute in the following ways.

 ### Book